 We participate in the H.E.L.P. program known as Night’s Welcome.
-This is held at Wesley one week each year.
 This is a combined effort by churches in the area to provide shelter for the area homeless during the winter months.
-We provide meals, fellowship and a stay overnight.
+We co-host at another church to provide meals, fellowship and a stay overnight.

 The people of Wesley church are very active in providing support for various programs locally and worldwide.
 Wesley is in a covenant relationship with Jacques Umembudi Akasa, a missionary in the Congo.
 He flies into areas in the Congo where it is hard for the people to have access to food, medicine and other basic needs.

-The Angel Tree is a Christmas gift ministry to the needy in the area.
+The Angel Tree is a Christmas gift ministry to the needy in the area through the Salvation Army.
 The tree is located outside the Fellowship Hall during Advent and is decorated with paper angels containing information about children who will receive the gifts.
 Angel Tree gifts are brought to the church for delivery.